ISibboI/typed-session/README.md

 [![Docs](https://img.shields.io/badge/docs-latest-blue.svg?style=flat-square)](https://docs.rs/typed-session)

 Use typed-session to outsource all the low-level details of session management, such as session expiration and automatic renewal as well as change tracking of session data.
-Typed-session was designed with security, efficiency and usability in mind.
+Typed-session was designed with **security**, **efficiency** and **usability** in mind.
+Typed session is meant to act as a middleware in a web framework, injecting session information into HTTP requests as required, and storing sessions in a database.

+The documentation is available on [docs.rs](https://docs.rs/typed-session).

-Currently, the following session stores are available:
+Currently, the following **session stores** are available:

  * `MemoryStore`, a debug session store available under the feature flag `memory-store`.

-Currently, typed-session is integrated into the following web frameworks:
+Currently, typed-session is integrated into the following **web frameworks**:

  * none so far